 The University of Great Falls is located in Great Falls, Montana (population over 59,000), the county seat of Cascade County near I-15, between Yellowstone and Glacier National Park.
 There are numerous recreational opportunities in and around Great Falls.

 The campus includes a variety of attractive and comfortable residence halls.
 First year students reside in Providence Hall and Emile Hall

 The University also has seven apartment style residences plus the Lumen Village: Sikora Hall, Sister Rita Mudd Hall, Vancouver Hall, St. Ignatius Hall, Montreal Hall, Wellness House, and Santiago House.
 The Lumen Village, nearby on 10th Avenue South, also offers upper division student housing in an apartment style setting.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 1 Business and Management 1 Computer Science and IT 1 Creative Arts & Design 1 Education and Teaching 1 Health and Medicine 1 Humanities & Social Sciences 2 Law 1 Sports Science 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 1 Business, Management 1 Computer Science, IT 1 Creative Arts & Design 1 Education and Teaching 1 Health and Medicine 1 Humanities & Social Sciences 2 Law 1 Sports Science 1

 Be the first one!